Period Pain (Dysmenorrhoea): UK Online Doctor Treatment Guide

 - Endometriosis or fibroids cause severe pain — investigate if not responding.

-- An online GP can prescribe stronger options.
+- An online GP can recommend stronger options.

 Self-care